 Select this button to modify a channel's vertical transition.

-You then select the vertical transision you want to edit.
+You then select the vertical transition you want to edit.
 As you move the mouse over the drawing the vertical transition closest to the cursor will highlight.
 Click the mouse to select the desired item.

 Select this button to delete a vertical transition from a road channel.